Borobudur: Construction

+Hindu clerics appealed to the people of Java for generations, a fact that architect and author Jacques Dumarçay finds first mentioned in 450 AD.
+Influence of the Sailendra and Sanjaya dynasties followed.
+Dumarçay says that de Casparis concluded that Sanjaya and Sailendra shared power in central Java for a century and a half, and that de Casparis traced alternating succession from 732 until 882.
+During this time many Hindu and Buddhist monuments were built on the plains and mountains around the Kedu Plain.
+Buddhist monuments, including Borobudur, were erected around the same period as the Hindu Prambanan temple compound.
+In 732 AD, King Sanjaya commissioned a Shivalinga sanctuary to be built on the Wukir hill, only 10 km east of Borobudur.

 There are no known records of construction or the intended purpose of Borobudur.
 The duration of construction has been estimated by comparison of carved reliefs on the temple's hidden foot and the inscriptions commonly used in royal charters during the 8th and 9th centuries.
-Borobudur was likely founded around 800 AD.
-This corresponds to the period between 760 and 830 AD, the peak of the Sailendra dynasty rule over the Mataram kingdom in central Java, when their power encompassed not only the Srivijayan Empire but also southern Thailand, Indianized kingdoms of Philippines, North Malaya (Kedah, also known in Indian texts as the ancient Hindu state of Kadaram).
-The construction has been estimated to have taken 75 years with completion during the reign of Samaratungga in 825.

-There is uncertainty about Hindu and Buddhist rulers in Java around that time.
-The Sailendras were known as ardent followers of Buddhism, though stone inscriptions found at Sojomerto also suggest they may have been Hindus.
-It was during this time that many Hindu and Buddhist monuments were built on the plains and mountains around the Kedu Plain.
-The Buddhist monuments, including Borobudur, were erected around the same period as the Hindu Shiva Prambanan temple compound.
-In 732 AD, the Shivaite King Sanjaya commissioned a Shivalinga sanctuary to be built on the Wukir hill, only 10 km east of Borobudur.
+Comparison of an Indian architectural process across temples, and acknowledgment of who was in power, enabled Dumarçay to approximately date the construction of Borobudur in five stages.
+Loosely, the Sailendra began c.
+780, and continued stages two and three c.
+792 through to an unremarkable fourth stage during their decline c.
+824. The Sanjaya completed Borobudur's fifth stage c.
+833.

 Construction of Buddhist temples, including Borobudur, at that time was possible because Sanjaya's immediate successor, Rakai Panangkaran, granted his permission to the Buddhist followers to build such temples.
-In fact, to show his respect, Panangkaran gave the village of Kalasan to the Buddhist community, as is written in the Kalasan Charter dated 778 AD.
+In fact, to show his respect, Panangkaran gave the village of Kalasan to the Buddhist community, as is written in the Kalasan Charter dated 779 AD.
 This has led some archaeologists to believe that there was never serious conflict concerning religion in Java as it was possible for a Hindu king to patronize the establishment of a Buddhist monument; or for a Buddhist king to act likewise.
 The 856 battle on the Ratubaka plateau was much after and was a political battle.
-There was a climate of peaceful coexistence where Sailendra involvement exists in Lara Jonggrang.
+There was a climate of peaceful coexistence where Sailendra involvement existed in Prambanan.